Your basket is empty.

 Avoid single-use plastic as much as you can and arm yourself with a re-usable drinking bottle.
 They are widely available now and are often made with eco-friendly materials.
 If you want to step it up a gear, the Rolls Royce of re-usable drinks bottles is probably Plastic Bank’s limited edition Ocean Bottles, which are dual insulated, made from stainless steel and Social Plastic, feature a handy integrated drinking cup and, even better, the sale of each bottle sold helps to prevent 5,000 plastic bottles from entering the ocean.

 If you love the aesthetic of wood but hate the sanding and re-finishing required, then opt for teak, which ages beautifully without treatment.
-The teak used in LifestyleGarden®’s ranges is FSC certified – either sustainably grown or sourced and recycled from buildings on the island of Java – creating beautiful furniture with minimal impact on the planet.
+The teak used in LifestyleGarden®’s ranges is FSC certified – either sustainably grown from buildings on the island of Java – creating beautiful furniture with minimal impact on the planet.